 - Pay as You Earn Repayment Plan (PAYE Plan) (20 years): Payment amounts are generally 10% of your discretionary income, but never more than the 10-year Standard Repayment Plan amount.

 - Full Deferment: This option postpones all payments until after you graduate or drop below half-time enrollment (for many loans).
 Many lenders also offer a grace period, which is included in the deferment.
-Often, this is the most expensive option over the life of the loan because of the capitalized interest.
+This tends to be the expensive option over the life of the loan because of the capitalized interest.
 However, it also provides flexibility in your monthly budget while you’re in school.

-- Fixed Monthly Payments (In School): This option allows you to pay a fixed amount, usually $25, every month while you’re still in school (or enrolled at least half-time) to reduce the interest that capitalizes after your deferment period and any grace periods.
+- Partial Interest: This option allows you to pay a fixed amount, usually $25, every month while you’re still in school.
+It helps to reduce the interest that capitalizes after your deferment period and any grace periods.

-- Immediate Repayment: This plan allows you to start repaying your loan immediately, while you’re still in school, which reduces the amount of interest you’ll pay over the life of the loan.
+- Immediate Repayment: This plan allows you to start repaying your loan immediately, while you’re still in school, which reduces the amount of interest you may pay over the life of the loan.